What is NATO? What does N.A.T.O. stand for - and why is Ireland not in NATO?

 What is NATO?
-What does NATO stand for, are Ukraine and Russia in NATO - and why is Ireland not in NATO?
+What does NATO stand for, member states, is Ukraine in NATO - and why is Ireland not in NATO?

 NATO has existed since the end of the second world war - but why is Ireland not part of it and what role has it played in the Russia-Ukraine conflict?